cj-oneill/cj-oneill.github.io/_projects/ema.md

 ---
 layout: page
-title: emirates mission to the asteroid belt
+title: Emirates Mission to the Asteroid Belt
-description: my time as an undergraduate researcher
+description: My Time as an Undergraduate Researcher
 img: assets/img/ema/EMA_forDark.png
 importance: 2
-category: academic
+category: Academic
-giscus_comments: false
 ---

 In May of 2023 I was wrapping up my freshman year, eager to dip my hands into aerospace research.
 During finals week, I got the call that I had been given the job offer for Spacecraft Systems Engineer at the Laboratory for Atmospheric and Space Physics.
 "I remember the excitement I felt when I received the job offer and of course accepted.
 I've been at LASP working on the Emirates Mission to the Asteroid Belt (EMA) for two and a half years now.
 This experience is a foundational part of my education and has truly changed the trajectory of my life.